-Adam Levy is the Alcohol Professor and the founder of the International Beverage Competitions, an annual wine, beer, and spirits competition series taking place in New York City, Berlin, and Melbourne.
-It is Adam’s passion for good drink paired with a savvy journalistic observation that propelled him to create an unparalleled, authentic contest within the beverage industry.
+Adam Levy is the Alcohol Professor and the founder of the International Beverage Competitions, an annual wine, beer, and spirits competition series taking place in New York City, Berlin, Melbourne, and Asia.
+It's Adam’s passion for good drink paired with a savvy journalistic observation that propelled him to create an unparalleled, authentic contest series within the beverage industry.

 Adam was inspired to develop the competition when reading an article in Malt Advocate many years ago.
 The piece revealed that in reality, some of the most well known West Coast Competitions present medals to over 84% of the spirits that enter their contests.
 As a journalist and a consumer himself, Adam wanted to assemble a more evenhanded and honest competition – not a “medal factory” where the cost of entry ensures high odds of winning.
 As a native New Yorker, he was compelled to develop an impartial New York-based competition where real trade buyers serve as the voice to pronounce the winners by category and by actual price, so he founded the NY International Wine Competition, the NY International Spirits Competition, and the NY International Beer Competition.
 Since that first year, the success of the New York competitions has allowed him to expand the series to include the Berlin International Spirits Competition, the Berlin International Wine Competition, the Melbourne International Wine Competition, the Melbourne International Spirits Competition, and the Melbourne International Beer Competition.
 Today these competitions have become some of the most respected in the beverage industry by those in the trade, consumers, and journalists alike.